 Is an instrument made use of by operative Masons, to measure and lay out their work.
-But we, as free and accepted Masons, are taught to make use of it for the more noble and glorious purpose of dividing our time.
-It being divided into twenty-four equal parts, is emblematical of the twenty-four hours of the day; which we are taught to divide into three parts, whereby we find a part for the service of God and a distressed worthy Brother; a part for our usual avocations; and a part for refreshment and sleep.
+But we, as free and accepted Masons, are taught to make use of it for the more noble and glorious pur pose of lividing our time.
+It being divided into twenty-for equal parts, is emblematical of the twenty-four hours of the day which we are taught to divide into three parts, whereby we find a part for the service of God and a distressed worthy Brother; a part for our usual avocations; and a part for refreshment and sleep.